-Whitworth is committed to assisting students and their families in obtaining the necessary resources for each student to attend the university.
+Whitworth is committed to assist students and their families in obtaining the necessary resources for each student to attend the university.
 Many students and families qualify for financial assistance through our programs.
 More than 90 percent of our full-time undergraduate students receive financial assistance.
 Awards often include grants and/or scholarships, as well as student loans and work-study.
 Funding is provided by Whitworth University, the federal government, the state of Washington and private donors.

 To be considered for financial aid at Whitworth, a student must take the following steps: